metacosm/articles/2022/en/red-hat-developers-blogs/josdk-part-3.md

 hello-quarkus <none>  *     localhost 80    9m40s
 ```

-Our application exposes a `hello` endpoint and we can indeed verify that accessing http://localhost/hello results in
+Our application exposes a `hello` endpoint and we can indeed verify that accessing http://localhost/hello results in the
-the expected greeting!
+expected greeting!

 This concludes part 3 of our series.
-We've finally implemented a very simple operator and learned more about JOSDK
+You've finally implemented a very simple operator and learned more about JOSDK in
-in the process.
-If you remember part 1, we said that one interesting aspect of operators is to enable users to deal
+the process.
+If you remember part 1, we said that one interesting aspect of operators is to enable users to deal with a
-with a Kubernetes cluster via the lens of an API customized to their needs and comfort level with Kubernetes
+Kubernetes cluster via the lens of an API customized to their needs and comfort level with Kubernetes clusters.
+In the
-clusters.
-In our case, this simplified view is materialized by the `ExposedApp` API.
-However, as you can see above,
+use case we chose for this blog series, this simplified view is materialized by the `ExposedApp` API.
+However, as you
-while we've simplified exposing an application via only its image reference, knowing **where** to access the
+can see above, while you've simplified exposing an application via only its image reference, knowing **where** to access
-application is not trivial!
+the application is not trivial!
 Similarly, checking if things are working properly requires knowing about labels and how
 to retrieve associated resources from the cluster.
-Not difficult but we've only fulfilled one part of our contract
+Not difficult but your operator only fulfills one part of the
-so we'll look into adding that information to our CR so that users really only need to deal with the CR!
+contract so we'll look into adding that information to your CR so that users really only need to deal with your
+Kubernetes extension and nothing else!